structr/docker-setup/README.md

 - run `docker swarm init`

 ##### Starting the instances:
-- `docker stack deploy --compose-file docker-compose.yml structr`
+- Run `docker stack deploy --compose-file docker-compose.yml structr` to start Neo4j and Structr
 - Open `http://127.0.0.1:8082/structr/` in your browser to access Structr

 ##### Stopping the instances: